 Youth Dance England

 There is more to getting young people into dance than what some motion picture plots might suggest.
-From the pioneering efforts by dedicated dance teachers evolved the more methodical approaches.
-"The Dancing Classrooms" - an ambitious project launched by former DanceSport champion Pierre Dulaine, whose work with inner-city kids in New York inspired the screenwriters of "Take the Lead" - were among the very first ones.
+From the pioneering efforts by dedicated dance teachers evolved more methodical approaches.
+"The Dancing Classrooms" - an ambitious project launched by former DanceSport champion Pierre Dulaine whose work with inner city kids in New York was made into "Take the Lead" - were among the very first ones.

 Today, successful youth dance programmes are being implemented in many countries around the world.
 Youth Dance England (YDE) is one of the most ambitious programmes in terms of mission and scope.
 YDE’s aim is to increase dance opportunities for all children and young people on a national scale both in and out of school settings.